UDL Course Design

 Environments

-This includes the physical, digital, and social spaces where learners interact with course content, one another, and you.
+This includes the digital, physical, and social spaces where learners interact with course content, one another, and you.
 Examples:

 - Quercus site navigation and layout